qiime2/template-repo/github_templates/templates/ISSUE_TEMPLATE/3-found-bug.md

 Add any other context about the problem here.

 **References**
-- A list of links to relevant references, including forum posts, stack overflow, etc.
+1. An enumerated list of links to relevant references, including forum posts, stack overflow, etc.
+2. If not applicable, please delete this section.